multatronic/goto/README.md

 ```
 1) symlink g2dict to any of your $PATH directories so you can use it anywhere

-2) Append the contents of goto.sh to your .bashrc (or .zshrc or whatever) file.
+2) Append the contents of goto to your .bashrc (or .zshrc or whatever) file.

 3) open a new shell
 ```